CHILL at the Queen Mary in Long Beach

 And now for something completely different.

 We're fortunate in the Southland to have a wonderful variety of traditional holiday events each season; LA families can take in Christmas lights, boat parades, Nutcracker performances, and even outdoor ice skating rinks.
 But maybe this season you're ready for something you've never seen before - something, dare we say, completely different?
-Well, if you really want to see your kids' eyes pop out in winter wonder, it's time for a family drive down to Long Beach, where you can CHILL at the Queen Mary and experience ice in ways you've probably never imagined.
+Well, if you want to see your kids' eyes pop out in winter wonder, it's time for a family drive down to Long Beach, where you can CHILL at the Queen Mary and experience ice in ways you've probably never imagined.

-Other attractions include wandering performers and stage entertainment (we saw storytelling, juggling, carolers, and stilt-walking) as well as a photo-op candy cane lane to wander, a ride-on bull styled as a reindeer ($5), a giant snow globe photo station, and an enormous bounce house.
-Food is reasonably priced (pizza, sausages, grilled cheese, and ice cream), and there is even a full bar to warm up chilly adults' insides.
 All told, a family can easily spend an entire day at CHILL and find plenty to do - and then stay into the evening to enjoy the breathtaking light displays.
-Spending a whole day and participating in all of the fun ranges from $29.95-$52.95 for adults and $14.95-$32.95 for kids.
+Spending a whole day and participating in all of the fun ranges from $35-$48 for adults and $25-$48 for kids, depending on the date.
+Elf Passes (front-of-line) cost $15.
+Family 5-packs are available on many dates for $99.
 Figure in parking ($20), or plan ahead to look for parking farther away.
-Purchasing tickets online in advance saves an average of $5 per ticket.
+Purchasing tickets online generally costs $5 less.
+There are also plenty of deals to be had from local deals websites, so keep your eyes peeled.

-CHILL at the Queen Mary is open every day - including Christmas Day - November 22, 2013 until January 12, 2014.
+CHILL at the Queen Mary is open every day - including Thanksgiving and Christmas Day - November 21, 2014 until January 11, 2015.

 Originally published November 22, 2012, with updates each season